ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 ### Trading the breakout
 Traders buy the stock as soon as the stock breaks out of range with good volumes.
 However, there aren't any good ways to figure out momentums will continue to build.
 Hence the trader should always have stop-losses here as well.

-So, if a trader buys aboe the resistance, the stop-loss is the resistance, while the stop-loss for shorting below the support is the support.
+So, if a trader buys above the resistance, the stop-loss is the resistance, while the stop-loss for shorting below the support is the support.

 The target can then be the upper price of a range which has a width equivalent to the original range.